GiadaSimionato/Reasoning_Agents_2020/README.md

 The experiments in BabyAI require Python 3.6.9 (the latest version of Python supported by Google Colab).
 In order to install the required dependencies call `pip install .` inside the `babyai_rb` folter.

 ### Training
-To train an agent with a bolt execute `train_rl.py` in `babyai_rb/scripts/` specifying the following parameters.
+To train an agent with a bolt execute `train_rl.py` in `babyai_rb/scripts/` specifying the following parameters
  * `-env`: the level of BabyAI
  * `--rb`: the required bolt
  * `--rb-prop`: 0 for constant bolt reward (equal to 1), 1 for proportional bolt reward
- * `--bolt-state`: should be present if bolt state should be added to the Actor Critic embedding vector
+ * `--bolt-state`: if active the bolt state is added to the Actor Critic embedding vector (should be always used)
  * `--tb`: log to Tensorboard
+ * `--gdrive-interval`: specifies the number of updates after which data is saved on Google Drive if training on Colab (in order to work, gdrive has to be mounted on `/content/gdrive`); default is 200
-Other parameters can be specified: calling `--h` displays all possible parameters.
+Other parameters can be specified; calling `--h` displays all possible parameters.

 The list of available bolts is the following:
  * `SimpleBallVisitRestrainingBolt`: makes the agent visit a blue ball